 That said, you can have great fun doing really basic, short animations on almost any Android, and if you want to take those to the highest level you would do really well with something like the Samsung Galaxy Tab S6 Lite – a great Android tablet overall that can handle any and all software beautifully.
 And its incredibly rich, sharp touchscreen and included S Pen, are really ideal for any artist.

 If you are getting a new iPad – and you’ll absolutely love it; we all do! – your choice is really easy.
 You can use any iPad on the market today, and they will all work well enough, but I can’t recommend strongly enough that you just get an Apple iPad Pro and be done with it.
-Whether you are doing 3D modeling and asset creation or 2D animation, whether fun, simple work, professional projects or fine art, you will have a brilliant, fully capable machine for that and for anything else you need or want to do, one of the best and most useful of all art tools, and a drawing tablet that’s a pure joy to use.
+Whether you are doing 3D modeling and asset creation or 2D animation, whether fun, simple work, professional digital art projects or fine art, you will have a brilliant, fully capable machine for that and for anything else you need or want to do, one of the best and most useful of all art tools, and an animation drawing tablet that’s a pure joy to use.

 But more on that below…

-If you are getting a new Windows drawing tablet for animation, you need to be very careful to get a machine that will handle the demands of animation software and processes – and, especially in 3D work, very few tablets actually will in a fully flowing, productive and problem-free way.
+If you are getting a new Windows drawing tablet for animation, you need to be very careful to get a machine that will handle the demands of animation software and processes – and, especially in 3D work, very few display tablets actually will in a fully flowing, productive and problem-free way.
 But if you get the best drawing tablet range for the job it will make all the difference, and so I will offer below recommendations for the following:

-And since all of my recommendations have superior performance, build quality and reliability, and are chosen also for their overall value, they also turn out to be the best tablets overall, and you will end up with a powerful and brilliantly useful portable computer for not just animating, but for everything else.
+And since all of my recommendations have superior performance, build quality and reliability, and are chosen also for their overall value, they also turn out to be the best graphics tablets overall, and you will end up with a powerful and brilliantly useful portable computer for not just animating, but for everything else.

 Again, it might not be fair to say that this is the best iPad for animation, especially 3D animation, since the otherwise wonderful Apple tablets are not really up to the extremely power-hungry requirements of the highest levels of 3D animation work.
 For the best 2D animation process, though, and superb top-level 3D asset creation and modeling, the iPad Pro is a perfect choice.